ibm-cloud-docs/cis/rate-limiting.md

 Select the type of rate-limiting rule, either a **Custom rule** or **Protect login**.

-## Creating a custom rate-limiting rule
-{: #create-a-custom-rate-limiting-rule}

-### Creating a custom rate-limiting rule in the console
+## Creating a custom rate-limiting rule in the console
 {: #create-a-custom-rate-limiting-rule-ui}
 {: ui}